-- 1. Keeping children safe in education statutory guidance for academies and colleges (DfE 2022) - 2.
+- 1. KCSIE statutory guidance for academies and colleges (DfE 2023) - 2.
 Working together to safeguard children (HM Government July 2018, updated 2020) - 3.
-Sexual violence and sexual harassment between children in schools and colleges (DfE, September 2021) - 4.
-Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government July 2018) - 5.
-Channel duty guidance, protecting people vulnerable being drawn into terrorism (HM Government 2020) - 6.
-Child sexual exploitation: definition and a guide to practitioners (DfE Feb 2017) - 7.
-Children and Social Work Act (2017) - 8.
-Inspecting safeguarding in early years, education and skills settings (Ofsted, August 2021) - 9.
+Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers (HM Government July 2018) - 4.
+Channel duty guidance, protecting people vulnerable to being drawn into terrorism (HM Government 2020) - 5.
+Child sexual exploitation: definition and a guide to practitioners (DfE Feb 2017) - 6.
+Children and Social Work Act (2017) - 7.
+Inspecting safeguarding in early years, education and skills settings (Ofsted, September 2022) - 8.
 Disqualification under the Childcare Act 2006.
-Statutory guidance for local authorities, maintained schools, Academies and Free Schools (DfE August 2018) - 10.
-Guidance for inspectors: what to do if a child or young person discloses a safeguarding concern (Ofsted, September 2021) - 11.
-Prevent duty guidance for England and Wales (HM government April 2021) Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - 12.
+Statutory guidance for local authorities, maintained schools, Academies and Free Schools (DfE August 2018) - 9.
+Guidance for inspectors: what to do if a child or young person discloses a safeguarding concern (Ofsted, September 2021) - 10.
+Revised Prevent duty guidance for England and Wales (HM government April 2021) - 11.
+The Prevent Duty (DfE June 2015) which explains schools duties under the Counter-Terrorism and Security Act 2015 with respect to preventing people being drawn into terrorism. - 12.
 What to do if you're worried a child is being abused: advice for practitioners (DfE, March 2015) - 13.
-Children Act (1989) (and 2004 amendment), which provides a framework for the care and protection of children
+Children Act (1989) (and 2004 amendment), which provides a framework for the care and protection of children - 14.
+Meeting digital and technology standards in schools and colleges (DfE, March 2022) - 15.
+Academy policies, namely; safer recruitment, behaviour, attendance, code of conduct, whistleblowing, online safety & SEND.